Edouard-Legoupil/unhcr_pagedown/README.md

 remotes::install_github('edouard-legoupil/unhcr_pagedown')
 ```

-Once the package installed you should see:
+Once the package installed, you should be able to create directly your report with the right template within Rstudio:

 ![preview](https://i.imgur.com/81VJFo5.jpg)